cat health

 • Change in your schedule

-These are just a few, but they can all cause your cat to become depressed and therefore lazy.
+These are just a few, but they can all cause your cat to become depressed and therefore a lazy cat.

 Are certain cat breeds lazier than others?